auroragaeta/CalibrationTimeToEvent_PV/README.md

-# Calibration Assessment in Survival Models
+# Calibration Assessment of Survival Prediction Models

 ## Overview

 This project investigates the impact of different calibration assessment methods in survival analysis.

-We compare three approaches to evaluate absolute risk calibration:
+We compare two approaches to evaluate absolute risk calibration:

+- Flexible survival-model-based approaches
+- Pseudo-Value (PV) regression

+R code to implement the calibration assessment:

+- <a href="code.R">Standard setting </a>
-- Cox-based
+- Competing risk setting
-- Pseudo-values (PV-based)

-The goal is to demonstrate how the choice of calibration framework influences the interpretation of model performance and the perceived value of biomarkers.
+The choice of calibration framework may influence the interpretation of model performance and the perceived added value of novel biomarkers.

+Manuscript currently under review.